 Eventually, it stopped.
 I felt dizzy, and my vision was blurry, perhaps because of the fear?
 Or the hit, or the spins underwater?
 I went out, reached the beach with a pounding heart.
 Then I looked back.

 They were many closeouts but some nice, albeit heavy waves with large rideable faces.
-I saw my friend take a 2+ meter wave, probably the best one of his life.
-I wanted to go back in but knew I didn't have the guts to face another wipeout.
+I saw my friend take a double-overhead wave, probably the best one of his life.
+I wanted to go back in but knew I didn't have the guts to face another building of water crashing on my frail body.
 My only thought was: I need to get better and conquer the fear.
-You can surf waves like this.
+You can surf waves like this*.
 But you got to face the fear.

 surfer facing Papeliyo Lanzarote